threefoldtecharchive/rivine/doc/atomicswap/atomicswap.md

  ### audit contract

-Bob sendsAlice the contract and the contract transaction.
+Bob sends Alice the contract and the contract transaction.
 Alice should now verify if
 - the script is correct
 - the locktime is far enough in the future
 - the amount is correct